Meet Our Team

 Year 3:

-Mrs Tyler ...I chose to be a teacher because I love working with children!
+Mrs Laura Tyler ...I chose to be a teacher because I love working with children!
 It is a privilege to guide and support their learning and to help them experience the joy of discovery.
 I have had wonderful teachers in my own life and now work with incredible educators here at St Bernard's.
 I love teaching at St Bernard's as we lead with the heart and support all students to be their very best.
 We are a vibrant, enthusiastic and welcoming community, all of us on the journey of discovery together; staff and students alike!

-Mr Ward...
+Mr Tony Ward...
 I enjoying working with like-minded staff, friendly students and the welcoming community.
 All stakeholders work tirelessly to achieve the best possible outcomes for the students.
 St Bernard's is an inspiring and special place to work.
 I was fortunate in my schooling to have some great teachers who made a positive impact on my education.
 I am passionate about encouraging students to reach their full potential and become lifelong learners.

-Mrs Sarah Davis/ Mrs Laura Tyler (3D) & Mr Ward (3W)
+Mrs Sophie Kenny/ Mrs Laura Tyler (3KT) & Mr Tony Ward (3W)

 Tyler_Laura.JPG